chazzka/clanekcathedral/clanek.md

 Let us consider the alpha omega of supervised learning algorithms, the Artifical Neural Network.

 #### ANN
-Artifical Neural Network is the supervised learning algorithm, where we construct a n-layer network of neurons and by backpropagating we alter the weigths ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
+Artificial Neural Network is the supervised learning algorithm, where we construct a n-layer network of neurons and by backpropagating we alter the weights so that the inputs lead to the desired outputs, predicting the labels. ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
 To není tak uplně pravda, neuronku je potřeba naučit dobré i špatné, to je ten rozdíl.. zkus to více vysvětlit proč tomu tak je ,docela mě to dokonce zajímá.

 #### Novelty detection